blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

     pyxel.blt(28, 12, 0, 0, 16, 8, 8)
 ```

-See the [Pyxel Graphics documentation](https://github.com/kitao/pyxel#graphics) for a description of the *pyxel.cls* function, which clears the screen and replaces everything with a specified color, and the *pyxel.blt* function, which copies a defined bitmap area from the resource file and places is in the Pyxel game screen.
-If you save and run the program now, you will see the eight-by-eight pyxel bird sprite appears on the screen.
-This sprite was copied from an eight-by-eight pixel area starting at x and y coordinates 0 and 16 in the resource file's Image 0.
+See the [Pyxel Graphics documentation](https://github.com/kitao/pyxel#graphics) for a description of the *pyxel.cls()* function, which clears the screen and replaces everything with a specified color, and the *pyxel.blt()* function, which copies a bitmap area from the resource file and places is in the Pyxel game screen.
+If you save and run the program now, you will see the eight by eight-pyxel bird sprite appears on the screen.
+This sprite was copied from an eight by eight-pixel area starting at x and y coordinates 0 and 16 in the resource file's Image 0.
 On the game screen, the upper right corner of the sprite is placed at x and y coordinates of 28 and 12 on the screen, making it appear like the bird is centered in the screen.

-The *pyxel.blt* function has an optional parameter that lets you specify a transparent color on the sprite so it looks better on various backgrounds.
+The *pyxel.blt()* function has an optional parameter that lets you specify a transparent color on the sprite so it looks better on various backgrounds.
 In this case, the sprite's background color is [color number 2](https://github.com/kitao/pyxel#color-palette).
 Add that parameter to the *pyxel.blt* function, as shown below:

 ```python
 def draw():